-This event is FREE and open to the public, however seating is limited.
+Free and open to the public.
+Seating is limited.
 Please RSVP here.